cpske/ISP/code-quality/index.md

 My [Code Quality Tools](code-quality-tools) page describes some tools for Python.

-Recommended:
+Recommended Tools:

+- `flake8` with `flake8-docstrings` extension
+- `ruff` a fast alternative to flake8.
+Claims to check a superset of flake8.
-- `flake8` with `flake8-docstrings` extension; `mypy` for static checking using type hints.
+- `mypy` for static checking using type hints.
 - PyCharm has a builtin code checking tool, and be configured to use an extneral tool
-- VS Code: choose an external tool in settings
+- VS Code: choose an external "Lint" tool in settings

 [real-python-code-quality]: https://realpython.com/python-code-quality/